gardener/documentation/website/documentation/tutorials/gpu/_index.md

 ```

 ## Test
-To run an example training on a GPU node, start first a base image with Tensorflow with GPU support & Keras
+To run an example training on a GPU node, first start a base image with Tensorflow with GPU support & Keras:

 ```yaml
 apiVersion: apps/v1